glowingstone124/lamp-vm/README.md

 Calc: ALL math calculations such as ADD, SUB, MUL.

-LOADI: Load a immediate value to a register

-LOAD: Load a value in a memory address into other register
+LOAD: Load a value in a memory address into other register.
+Address is `address register(rs1)'s value + imm`.

-STORE: Store a value to a memory address
+STORE: Store a value to a memory address.
+Address is `address register(rs1)'s value + imm`.

 JMP: Jump to a command.